Shatel: Offices and coverage

-Head office is in northern Tehran, with many representatives and local branches around the country.
+The head office is in northern Tehran, with representatives and local branches around the country.

 Organization

-Headquarters office in Tehran has 800 employees with 160 in customer support department.
+The Headquarters office in Tehran has 800 employees with 160 in the customer support department.
 Nationwide employees include about 1200 with about 400 engineers.
 Headquarter office has departments like market R&D, technical R&D, quality management, product marketing and training.
 This company has also relationships with Iranian universities for their employee training courses.